bbatsov/batsov.com/_posts/2021-11-16-why-emacs-redux.md

 - You want to build an editor that's uniquely tailored to your needs and preferences.

 Beware - Emacs is highly addictive and it might easily consume years of your life!
 I guess I've spent just as much time on Emacs projects as I did on refining my Emacs configuration.

-Now, it's time to repeat after me the following chant 3 times:
+So, we're almost at the end.
+There's just one more thing to do at this point - repeat after me the following chant[^4] 3 times:

 > Emacs is power!
 >
 > Emacs is magic!
+>
+> Emacs is fun!
 >
 > Emacs is forever!